 Managing Breastfeeding At Night

-As a breastfeeding mom, it may seem like you’re breastfeeding all the time.
+As a breastfeeding mom, it may seem like you’re nursing and pumping all the time.
 Newborns need to eat frequently around the clock, and healthy full-term babies should eat whenever they are hungry.
 As a new mom, you’ll want to prepare yourself for the first few months (when “around the clock” is taken quite literally) with feedings necessary throughout the night.
 But don’t worry; we have tips for managing late night feedings and getting you a little more rest.

 As your baby grows, his or her needs will help establish your supply and determine a feeding routine.
 If you are exclusively breastfeeding, ask for assistance with late night and early morning feedings, such as having your partner get you water or gently lift your baby out of your arms and put him or her back to bed.
 If you’re pumping, let your partner or other family member feed baby with previously expressed breast milk to help give you a break for the other feedings.
 This will give that family member some time to bond with baby and let you catch up on sleep.